acidburn0zzz/nolith-release-tools/doc/merge-ce-into-ee.md

 ### Merging CE `master` into EE `master`

 Before [releasing a new Release Candidate](release-candidates.md) of GitLab, we need to merge the latest changes from CE into EE.
+Make sure that there is not a merge request where this work is already in progress.
+All merge requests that are related to merging CE into EE have the ["CE upstream" label][upstream label].

 1. Make sure your EE repository has all the latest changes: